Scientific context

 Axis 1 : Characterization of preferential flow structures

-- Boundary conditions: Parametrization of the boundary conditions (inlet/outlet) is tricky given the high channeling of flows, and it is difficult to specify the distance beyond which the influence of pumping can, at a given time, be considered ‘negligible’.
-The medium- and long-distance propagation of pressure disturbances outside the HES is investigated by setting up ‘remote’ sensors and carrying out pumping experiments with periodic signals.
+- Parametrization of the boundary conditions (inlet/outlet) throught the investigation of medium- and long-distance propagation of pressure disturbances outside the HES by setting up ‘remote’ sensors and carrying out pumping experiments with periodic signals.

 Axis 2: Transfer of water and dissolved elements to the water table

-- Hydrological balance and recharge monitoring: Micrometeorological monitoring using a weather station and a flux tower at the HES allows quantification of evapotranspiration and water transfers to the underground environment (infiltration).
-The characterization of infiltration fluxes over time and space is studied using (i) a profile of time-lapse electrical resistivity tomographic measurements, (ii) pits equipped with water content probes and buried electrical quadrupoles.
-These hydraulic and electrical measurements are linked by a petrophysical relationship based on site observations.
+- Hydrological balance and recharge monitoring throught the combination of a micrometeorological monitoring (including a weather station and a fluw tower) for the quantification of quantification of evapotranspiration and water transfers to the underground environment (infiltration) and geophysical methods (time-lapse electrical resistivity tomographic measurements and pits equipped with water content probes and buried electrical quadrupoles) for the characterization of infiltration fluxes over time and space,

-- Origin and dynamics of selenium in carbonate aquifers: The presence of selenium in groundwater at concentrations above the current standard for drinking water (10 µg/L) is a problem encountered in several regions of France, particularly in the Dogger aquifer in the Vienne region (HES aquifer).
-Lithochemical analyses carried out on core samples from boreholes at the HES indicate that significant levels of selenium are trapped in pockets of paleokarst fills scattered throughout the carbonate reservoir.
-Studies are being carried out to analyze the validity of this hypothesis, based on (i) detailed physico-chemical characterization (XRD, SEM, XPS) of the speciation of the selenium present in the filling pockets, (ii) characterization of the selenium release mechanism(s) from the solid matrix using laboratory experiments (static and dynamic) coupled with thermodynamic simulations, and (iii) numerical modelling of reactive flows at the reservoir scale.
+- Origin and dynamics of selenium in carbonate aquifers based on detailed physico-chemical characterization (XRD, SEM, XPS) of the speciation of the selenium present in the filling pockets, the characterization of the selenium release mechanism(s) from the solid matrix using laboratory experiments (static and dynamic) coupled with thermodynamic simulations, and the numerical modelling of reactive flows at the reservoir scale.

 Since 2002, the investigations carried out at the HES have made it possible to collect a large amount of data concerning the Dogger aquifer.
 This dataset, now archived in the H+ database, concerns both continuous and one-off acquisitions.